Sentinel Logo

 When working with collections, consider these recommendations:

 • Use meaningful collection names.
-Choose names that describe the data: users, audit_logs, certificates, api_keys.
+Choose names that describe data: users, audit_logs, certificates, api_keys.

 • Keep related documents together.
 Group documents by type and access patterns in the same collection.